emmyileeva/Workbook-2/README.md

 - Adds blank lines between sections for clear formatting
 - Great practice for working with `StringBuilder`, user input, and string formatting

+### ✅ CellPhoneService
+- Builds a `CellPhone` class with fields like serial number, model, carrier, phone number, and owner
+- Uses a parameterless constructor with default values
+- Provides getter and setter methods for each field
+- In the main app, prompts the user to enter all phone details, then sets them using setters
+- Prints out the phone's properties using getters
+- Great practice for working with classes, constructors, setters, getters, and user input

 ---

 ## ✨ What I Learned